-Most people do not have any idea how much the processing of their personal data affects their daily life.
+Most people do not have any idea of how much the processing of their personal data affects their daily life.
 In today’s world, our e-mail has the ability to distinguish between important and unimportant e-mails based on our previous communications.
 When we want to read the news our phones and tablets are able to predict the events and sources that we would be interested in.
 Facebook knows more about our friends than we do.
 If you want to watch a movie, Netflix has a broad selection and may give you some tips based on your previously watched list, same with Youtube.
 If we have a favorite supermarket chain it probably knows what we like to buy through our customer cards.
 Our keyboards are able to predict the very words we will type[i].

-If there was any gap in the system, the ECJ would fill it with its case law and bring the legal framework up to date again.
-However, in the last decade, the need for ECJ’s intervention was starting to arise too often.
+If there were any gaps in the system, the ECJ would fill it with its case law and bring the legal framework up to date again.
+However, in the last decade, the need for ECJ’s intervention started to arise too often.
 For instance, in Ryneš[v] the ECJ had to clarify the second indent of the Article 3(2) of the Directive 95/46/EC, regarding its scope of application, according to which “the operation of a camera system (…) installed by an individual on his family home (…), but which also monitors a public space, does not amount to the processing of data in the course of a purely personal or household activity, for the purposes of that provision”.
 In Digital Rights Ireland[vi], the ECJ ruled that the Directive 2006/24/EC on the retention of data generated or processed in connection with the provision of publicly available electronic communications services or of public communications networks is invalid.
 Seven years ago, in Rijkeboer[vii], the ECJ underlined the importance of the right of access to the data[viii] enshrined in the Article 12 of Directive 95/46/CE as a consequence of the right to privacy.
 The ECJ stressed that the content of the data disclosed should include the past, as well as the present data.
 Therefore, a national rule “limiting the storage of information on the recipients or categories of recipient of personal data and on the content of the data disclosed to a period of one year and correspondingly limiting access to that information, while basic data is stored for a much longer period, do not constitute a fair balance of the interest and obligation at issue”.
-The article 14 of the newest Regulation (EU) 2016/679 is an expanded and more accurate version of the Article 12 of the previous Directive.
+Article 15 of the newest Regulation (EU) 2016/679 is an expanded and more accurate version of the Article 12 of the previous Directive.
 In Schrems[ix], the Court ruled that the Decision 2000/520 is invalid, since the safe harbour privacy principles did not provide an adequate protection for personal data.
 This decision was highly influential on the final version of the new legislative package.

 The debate concerning the legislative package, lengthy as it was, made positive contributions to its redaction[xi].
 Small changes like merging and lightly rearranging the definitions of “personal data” and “data subject” made it clearer.
 The definition of genetic data is scientifically much better.
-The administrative fines for failing to comply with the regulation are now much higher than originally proposed, making the legislation more effective.
+The administrative fines for failing to comply with the Regulation are now much higher than originally proposed, making the legislation more effective.
 Informed consent became even more significant in the package[xii].
 The right to non-indexation[xiii] became a true right to be forgotten going further than Google Spain SL[xiv].
-The directive is also more demanding in regard to the security measures needed to protect the personal data.
+The law is also more demanding in regard to the security measures needed to protect the personal data.

 In the end, the package is mostly well written and a positive evolution in EU legal framework of personal data protection.
 Its imprecisions will probably be resolved by the ECJ case law with relative ease.
 However, we certainly cannot hope for it to have a twenty-year lifespan.
 Every day the technological progress gets faster, and so the EU lawmaker must be alert and ready to intervene when eventually the need for new legislation on this matter arises.